 And I'm not too proud to use Pinto Beans from the can - they are cheap enough, taste fine, and are so convenient - the same way I always keep a couple cans of tomato sauce for pasta at the ready.

-There's nothing better than the fragrance of slow-cooking beans on the stove top.
-Like Marcel Proust's madeleine cookie, who's taste stimulates the unfolding of his series of novels "Rememberence of Things Past," the simmering smell of a pot of Pinto Beans soothes my soul with homey thoughts.
+There's nothing better than the fragrance of slow-cooking beans on the stovetop.
+Like Marcel Proust's madeleine cookie, whose taste stimulates the unfolding of his series of novels "Remembrance of Things Past," the simmering smell of a pot of Pinto Beans soothes my soul with homey thoughts.